robotlolita/robotlolita.github.io/_posts/2013-07-12-the-importance-of-being-typed.md

 But Handlebars and Mustache will escape things automatically, so that solves all of our problems, right?
 No one will ever get a XSS injection, because Handlebars will automatically replace all of your `<` characters by `&lt;`.
 This is **amazing**, right?
 Well, it is, until you have to actually deal with HTML and other structured formats, as your *input* for the template.

+So, let's suppose you have a piece of HTML that was generated from another process, that you know it's safe (it plays correctly by the rules of HTML), and you want to embed in another template:

+	<div>{{ yourHTML }}</div> :)

+Is no good, because now all of the `<` characters will be replaced by `&lt;` and the final thing will mean something else entirely.
+But Handlebars allows one to include any HTML verbatim in another template by using the "triple-staches":

+	<div>{{{ yourHTML }}}</div> :)

+Oh, now your HTML works beautifully, and the meaning is preserved... or is it?
+Imagine you have the following templates:

+	yourHTML:
+    <noscript>This website requires JavaScript

+    main:
+    <div>{{{ yourHTML }}}</div> :)

+You might question the validity of the first snippet, but it's a perfectly valid HTML snippet on its own right, since the HTML format is supposed to be forgiving — in fact, code like this is in some production sites out there on the wild internets.

+The problem here is that, while both snippets are valid on their own right, the result of composing both is not what you expect:

+	<div><noscript>This website requires JavaScript</noscript></div> :)

+But rather something monstruous:

+	<div><noscript>This website requires JavaScript</div> :)

+Which is interpreted by the HTML parser as the following, effectively changing the meaning that we intended!

+    <div><noscript>This website requires JavaScript&lt;/div&gt; :)</noscript></div>

 [bob-tables]: http://xkcd.com/327/